ejanjoh/esp8266/README.md

 A makefile to build Arduino projects to a SweetPea ESP210 bord.
 The makefile will work on other ESP8266 variants as well with some modifications.
 It is tested and builds on Mac OS X and Linux (Debian); it will, however, not run out of the box on Windows.

 The environment used is based on the 2.3.0 version of the [esp8266/Arduino project](https://github.com/esp8266/Arduino) that brings support for the ESP8266 bords to the Arduino IDE.
-It contain all the software needed to make use of features as WiFi, filesystem, freeRTOS etc. The later needs some modification on some core files.
+It contain all the software needed to make use of features as WiFi, filesystem etc. The later needs some modification on some core files.

 As stated in [Arduino IDE 1.5 3rd party Hardware specification](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5-3rd-party-Hardware-specification) there must be three files in the root: